erasureprotocol/erasure-protocol/README.md

 ## Payments through any cryptocurrency

-Erasure is able to use any Ethereum-native cryptocurrencies such as ETH, WBTC and NMR within its programmable escrow smart contracts.
-These escrows are registered in the `Erasure_Escrows` registry which contributes to the single source of truth.
+The Erasure Protocol is designed to support any Ethereum-native cryptocurrencies such as ETH, WBTC and NMR within its programmable escrow smart contracts.
+The first escrow template called `CountdownGriefingEscrow` supports payments in NMR.
+All Erasure escrows are registered in the `Erasure_Escrows` registry which contributes to the single source of truth.

 ## Recourse through Griefing